 In accordance with best practice, the Chairman considers and addresses the development needs of the Board as a whole, if any, and ensures that each director updates their individual skills, knowledge and expertise.

-During the year, the Company Secretary arranged for the Group's corporate lawyers to provide an update session on the duties and responsibilities of directors of a UK listed company.
-Amongst other topics, the training covered Listing Rules compliance and the control and release of inside information, and provided case studies and practical situations for the directors to consider.
+As part of her induction as new Chief Executive Officer, Véronique Laury conducted visits to most of the Group’s operating companies to meet with management and understand the particular nature of the businesses.
+The Company Secretary arranged for the Group’s corporate lawyers to provide a training session on her duties and responsibilities as a director of a UK listed company.
+Amongst other topics, the training covered Listing Rules compliance and the control and release of inside information, and provided case studies and practical situations for consideration.
+Ms Laury also attended shareholder roadshows in London and the United States and met with the Company’s major institutional investors.

 Conflicts of interest